-Roaring Fork, Garfield County School Districts take step forward in early education development
+Roaring Fork, Garfield County school districts take step forward in early education development

 Both districts have worked with the coalition for some time as accessibility and affordability for early childhood education and child care options grow increasingly complicated.
 The move makes both districts listed as formal members of the coalition and will allow them to dedicate staff time to participate in it, Roaring Fork School District Public Information Officer Kelsy Been said.
 Both districts have worked with the coalition before but never as formal members.

-“We’ve been involved with the Rocky Mountain Preschool Coalition since it started because we know the importance of early childhood education and we believe that all families should have access to high-quality preschool and childcare,” Roaring Fork School District Superintendent Rob Stein said.
+“We’ve been involved with the Rocky Mountain Preschool Coalition since it started, because we know the importance of early childhood education, and we believe that all families should have access to high-quality preschool and child care,” Roaring Fork School District Superintendent Rob Stein said.
 “We are really excited to be a part of a group working together to coordinate efforts around the needs of our families.”

 The coalition was formed in 2017 to help foster a regional approach on preschool issues.
 Members include locals from the education, business and nonprofit sectors to advocate for high-quality, accessible early childhood education and care options within the Roaring Fork Valley.
 Currently, wait lists double-digits deep are preventing parents from getting their child into care across the valley.